Steph-o13/Projects/README.md

 # Projects
-A collection of projects I'm working on
+A collection of my projects, primarily done in Jupyter Lab, RStudio, and Pycharm.

+Current Projects:
+- visualizing cryptocurrency data with a candlestick chart